Is Sparks (Original Caffeinated Formula) Discontinued? What Happened?

 Was Sparks banned?

 Not exactly.
-The better way to say it is that the original caffeinated formula was ended through reformulation in late 2008.
-The brand stayed around, but the version people usually remember did not.
+The original caffeinated formula was ended through a regulatory settlement in late 2008.
+The brand stayed around in a changed form, but the version most people remember was not.

 Why was Sparks controversial?